HyagoOliveira/IzyJam-SliceItAll/README.md

 # IzyJam-SliceItAll

-Clone game for Slice It All
+* Clone game for Slice It All
-Unity version: **2020.3.25f1**
+* Unity version: **2020.3.25f1**

-**Gameplay**: Tap to flip the knife and slice amazing obstacles in juiciest way!
+Tap to flip the knife and slice amazing obstacles in juiciest way!
 Cut or slice everything and become slice master!

+## Android Build

 Download the latest **Android** build using the following QR Code:

 ![Android Build](/qrcode-android-build.png)

-## GameLoop
+## Game Loop

 1. Knife starts stuck on the floor;
 2. A message "Touch to flip" is displayed;